-Throughout the paper we assume output realizations are observable and contractible.
+Throughout the paper, we assume output realizations are observable and contractible.
 Within each period t, the sequence of actions is the following:

-• Investors and managers start with the same belief π_t that the innovation is strong.

-- Investors and managers meet in the labour market. - Managers who have been hired exert high or low effort. - There is a negative shock or not, and this is observable by all market participants. - For each project, the investment is successful and yields Y or fails and yields 0.
+- investors and managers start with the same belief π_t that the innovation is strong, - investors and managers meet in the labor market, - managers who have been hired exert high or low effort. - there is a negative shock or not, and this is observable by all market participants, - for each project, the investment is successful and yields Y or fails and yields zero.